jsebastiane/jsebastiane/README.md

 ### What I am currently focused on 🤓

-- Working on a social game stats tracking app to release in December/January - It will initially track Apex Legends data
+- Working on a social game stats tracking app to release in December/January - It will initially track Fortnite data
 - Learning all things Web3!
 - Freelancing for android and python projects (most recently a webscraper for the BBDO advertising agency)